Sean-G-Han/tp/docs/DeveloperGuide.md

 ### Delete Client

-The `deleteclient` command removes a client from the address book based on the specified index.
+The `delc` command removes a client from the address book based on the specified index.

 The Class Diagram of a Client can be [seen in the diagram above](#model-component).

 #### Implementation

-The `deleteclient` command deletes a client at a given index.
+The `delc` command deletes a client at a given index.
 The following sequence diagrams
 illustrate how this process flows through the logic component:

 <puml src="diagrams/DeleteClientSequenceDiagram-Logic.puml" width="650" />